PBiLoss: Popularity-Aware Regularization to Improve Fairness in Graph-Based Recommender Systems

 \subsubsection{Distinguishing popular items}

 In this research, each item's popularity was quantified by its node degree.
 Two methods were introduced to distinguish and differentiate between popular and unpopular items: \begin{enumerate} \item \textbf{Fixed popularity threshold:} In this method, we introduce a fixed hyperparameter \(\alpha\) as the popularity threshold.
 An item \(i\) is deemed popular if its node degree, \(degree(i)\), is greater than or equal to \(\alpha\); otherwise, it is considered unpopular.
-Accordingly, when sampling: \begin{itemize} \item A popular item is selected uniformly at random from the set of items with \(degree(i) \geq \alpha\). \item An unpopular item is selected uniformly at random from the set of items with \(degree(i) < \alpha\). \end{itemize} Here, "uniformly at random" means that each item within the respective set has an equal chance of being selected.
+Accordingly, when sampling: a popular item is selected uniformly at random from the set of items with \(degree(i) \geq \alpha\), and an unpopular item is selected uniformly at random from the set of items with \(degree(i) < \alpha\).

+Here, "uniformly at random" means that each item within the respective set has an equal chance of being selected.
 This method is formally represented as:

 In Equation \eqref{eq:fpopt}, the function \(popular(i)\) determines whether item \(i\) is popular.
 The set of popular items consists of all items for which \(popular(i)\) is True, while the set of unpopular items comprises those for which \(popular(i)\) is False.